cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 infrequently.
 User can store virtually any kind of data in any format.

 Amazon also provides Simple Storage Service for storing and retrieving data but Glacier is much cheaper than S3.
-As per AWS documentation, " For Amazon glacier, storage costs are a consistent \$0.004 per gigabyte per month, which is substantially cheaper than Amazon's own Simple Storage Service" [@hid-sp18-420-Amazon-Glacier-FAQ].
-"Customers can store data to Amazon Glacier with a significant saving as compared to on-premise storage.
-Amazon Glacier is designed to provide average annual durability of 99.999999999% for an archive" [@hid-sp18-420-Amazon-Glacier].
-Data is stored in Amazon Glacier as archives.
+As per AWS documentation,

+> ``For Amazon glacier, storage costs are a consistent \$0.004 per
+> gigabyte per month, which is substantially cheaper than Amazon's own
+> Simple Storage Service'' [@hid-sp18-420-Amazon-Glacier-FAQ].

+> ``Customers can store data to Amazon Glacier with a significant
+> saving as compared to on-premise storage.
+Amazon Glacier is designed
+> to provide average annual durability of 99.999999999% for an
+> archive'' [@hid-sp18-420-Amazon-Glacier].

+Data is stored in Amazon
+Glacier as archives.
 Archives can be deleted at any point of time and billing will be updated accordingly.